souravsuvarna/PowerBI-Online-Sales-DashBoard/README.md

 ## Description :-

-Created Interactive dashboard to tarck and analyze online sales data.
+Created Interactive dashboard to track and analyze online sales data.
 Used different types of customized visualization.

 ## Screenshot :-